kabu1204/yfs/README.md

 # yfs

-An simple implementation of KEVIN.
+A simple implementation of KEVIN.

 Two parts: yfs in filesystem layer and yssd in block device layer.